All the stars who’ve put themselves forward for Celebrity Traitors series 2

 Following the success of the inaugural series, plenty of famous faces are keen to enter the Traitors castle

-Having gripped the nation, inspired countless memes and delivered a shock ending, Celebrity Traitors is officially in high demand, with several famous faces expressing a desire to appear on a new series.
+Having gripped the nation, inspired countless memes and delivered a shock ending, Celebrity Traitors is officially in high demand, with several famous faces expressing their desire to appear on a new series.

-The series’ popularity was, in many ways, thanks to its stellar cast, which included the likes of Sir Stephen Fry, lauded actor Celia Imrie and Ted Lasso star Nick Mohammed.
+The show’s popularity was in many ways due to its stellar cast, which included the likes of Stephen Fry, lauded actor Celia Imrie, and Ted Lasso star Nick Mohammed.

-Following the tense final, which saw Traitor Alan Carr steal the prize pot from the unwitting Faithfuls, attention is now turning to who could sign up for a new run, which is yet to be officially confirmed by the BBC).
+Following the tense final, which saw Traitor Alan Carr steal the prize pot from the unwitting Faithfuls, attention is now turning to who might take part next time.

-While the dust has barely settled on Carr’s win, several famous faces have already thrown their names in the ring for the second run, which the BBC will probably be fasttracking thanks to the mammoth viewing figures.
+While the dust has barely settled on Carr’s win, several famous faces have already thrown their names into the ring for a possible second season – yet to be confirmed by the BBC, though it seems likely there will be one, thanks to the mammoth viewing figures.

 Gareth Southgate